 4. If however, core competencies and capabilities are likely to commoditise and a new business model is possible, then completely new entrants can enter the market in unexpected ways, radically changing the industry.
 A classic example of this is the standardisation of computer components that allowed the personal computer to be invented and overwhelm the market for mainframe computing.
 A more recent example would be the replacement of travel agencies with on-line internet booking sites and apps.

 A characteristic of this process of commoditisation is that similar resources, whether they be human or fixed assets, are typically being deployed but more efficiently.
 Also, the timescale required for commoditisation is quite long as there is a need to build assets and develop a workforce.

 Industry 4.0 and the 5C Model

 How does this change if we introduce the impact of Industry 4.0?
-Essentially, the process of commodification of core competencies and capabilities is based on codification and automation.
+Primarily, the process of commodification of core competencies and capabilities is based on codification and automation.

 The economics of competition and the timescale with which it can be implemented can be radically changed.
 Codification and automation mean that additional specialists and professionals no longer need to be created, and the marginal costs of operating can be drastically reduced.